 In the calculator, you can adjust each factor and see how it shapes the bottom line wages.
 See, How to calculate a psychotherapist’s private practice pay.

-Based on the assumptions one makes in the app, a therapist can potentially have a pre-tax salary between $41,400 to $175,000.
+Based on the assumptions one makes in the app, a psychotherapist can potentially have a pre-tax salary between $41,400 to $175,000.
 That range is not very helpful.
 But if you select variables based on what you know about your particular situation, we will get a pretty good estimate tailored to you.
-Furthermore, the calculator may help you identify ways to increase how much you make as a therapist.
+Furthermore, the calculator may help you identify ways to increase your private practice therapist’s salary.

 I have also written: